 Keeping on top of your course progress is essential to completing your course requirements.
-Deakin offers services, advice and assistance to help student maintain satisfactory academic progress and graduate.
+Deakin offers services, advice and assistance to help students maintain satisfactory academic progress and graduate.

 Deakin reviews all students’ academic progress each study period, but it’s important that you keep on top of your own progress too.
-If you are failing assessments and/or don’t feel that you are doing as well as you could be, please seek help.
-Your lecturer, unit chair, Student Advisers and the Division of Student Life - Study support can give you advice and support to help you reach your academic potential.
+If you are failing assessments and/or don’t feel that you are doing as well as you could, please seek help.
+Your lecturer, unit chair, Student Advisers and the Study support team can give you advice and support to help you reach your academic potential.